Robust 3DGS-based SLAM via Adaptive Kernel Smoothing: Method

-\section{METHOD}
+Kernel smoothing is a well-established technique for data regularization via local weighted averaging \cite{LiDAR-smoothing-and-mapping-with-planes,52}.
+Yet, its prior applications in SLAM have been restricted to 2D image denoising \cite{Adaptive-kerne,56}, 3D point cloud processing \cite{point-cloud,63,64,65,61,69}, or data association \cite{LiDAR-smoothing-and-mapping-with-planes}, leaving a gap in the 3DGS rendering process.
+Our proposed CB-KNN method pioneers the application of kernel smoothing in 3DGS by introducing three key innovations: (1) dynamic, dual-dimensional correction of both spatial positions and RGB values; (2) the utilization of kernel smoothing as a transient rendering regularizer that preserves the underlying canonical map; and (3) a selective application strategy focused exclusively on keyframes to ensure computational efficiency.

+\section{Method}

-This section systematically elaborates the integration implementation process of 3D Gaussian Splatting (3DGS)\cite{kerbl20233d} and Simultaneous Localization and Mapping (SLAM) by incorporating the Corrective Blurry K-Nearest Neighbors (Corrective Blurry KNN,CB-KNN) adaptive kernel kernel smoothing strategy.
-Our design consistently adheres to three core principles: temporary rendering correction – keyframe smoothing – original map fidelity, ensuring the suppression of Gaussian parameter errors while maintaining compatibility with existing 3DGS differentiable rendering and SLAM pose optimization.The overall workflow of the proposed method is illustrated in Fig.\ref{fig:flowchart}.
+In this section, we present the systematic integration of 3D Gaussian Splatting (3DGS) \cite{3dgs} with a robust SLAM framework, centered around our proposed Corrective Blurry K-Nearest Neighbors (CB-KNN) adaptive kernel smoothing strategy.
+Our methodology is anchored by three foundational principles: transient rendering correction, keyframe-based smoothing, and preservation of original map fidelity.
+This design effectively suppresses the detrimental effects of Gaussian parameter noise during the differentiable rendering process, while ensuring seamless compatibility with end-to-end pose optimization and map refinement.
+The comprehensive workflow of the proposed CB-KNN-based SLAM system is illustrated in Fig. \ref{fig:framework}.